 Until you have received final confirmation of the terms of your cover, you won't be able to make any changes to your cover.
-This includes being unable to increase your cover under any Cover Increase Options you may otherwise be eligible for.
+This includes being unable to increase your cover under any cover increase options or exercising the conversion or gifting options you may otherwise be eligible for.